Have you ever met a person who does not know how to stop talking?

 Then, you must review the conclusions and validate the findings from business analysis.
 You do that through a discussion with those that provided you with the information and that experience the business problem or its consequences.
 It will require more asking questions and listening.

-Talking, explaining and educating others has its time and place – make sure you do it when it is called for.
+Talking, explaining and educating others have their time and place – make sure you do it when it is called for.

-Discussing, brainstorming and disputing is part of the normal analysis process – when done in a collaborative way and leaving room for respectful disagreement.
+Discussing, brainstorming and disputing are part of the normal analysis process – when done in a collaborative way and leaving room for respectful disagreement.